Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 path.
 Committee deletion remains blocked while any owner latch exists. v1 has no permanent tombstone or paid-bump transition.

-The `export_signatures` subscription projects each admitted post-validation share immediately and republishes retained live shares once per validated cursor.
+The `export_signatures` subscription publishes newly admitted post-validation shares only while they remain pending in the publication-time validated view, and republishes retained live shares once per validated cursor.
+Collector admission and publication are separate: validation can advance between them, leaving an admitted contribution retained but unpublished.
 Clients deduplicate by origin and committee position.
 Slow subscribers must not hold collector or consensus locks, and silence after an origin leaves the pending set is not a durable terminal event.